cjackson202/aoai_mysql_api/api/MySQL_API/readme.md

     Note - The following data should be passed as payload to the API:
     ```python
         data = {
-            "system_prompt": system_prompt,  # System prompt given to the AOAI model.
+            "system_prompt": "",  # System prompt given to the AOAI model.

-            "user_prompt": user_prompt,  # User prompt in which the end-user asks the model.
+            "user_prompt": "",  # User prompt in which the end-user asks the model.

-            "time_asked": time_asked, # Time in which the user prompt was asked.
+            "time_asked": "", # Time in which the user prompt was asked.

-            "response": response,  # Model's answer to the user prompt
+            "response": "",  # Model's answer to the user prompt

-            "deployment_model": deployment_name, # Input your model's deployment name here
+            "deployment_model": "", # Model's deployment name here

-            "name_model": "gpt-4o",  # Input you model here
+            "name_model": "",  # Model here

-            "version_model": "2024-05-13",  # Input your model version here.
+            "version_model": "",  # Model version here.
 NOT API VERSION.

-            "region": "East US 2",  # Input your AOAI resource region here
+            "region": "East US 2",  # AOAI resource region here

-            "project": "Disney Character (API Test)",  # Input your project name here.
-Following the system prompt for this test currently :)
+            "project": "",  # Project/App name here.

-            "api_name": url # Input the url of the API used.
+            "api_name": "", # The url of the API used.

+            "retrieve": False # Set True if you are querying over documents in vector store.
         }
     ```